appfuse/appfuse/README.txt

   Spring.
 Minimal changes were necessary - meaning that you could easily switch back if you wanted to.
 HowTo documented at:
     http://raibledesigns.com/wiki/Wiki.jsp?page=AppFuseSecurity
-- Fixed bugs in Tapestry UserForm.java and UserList.java classes - now role
+- [Tapestry] Fixed bugs in UserForm.java and UserList.java classes - now role
   choices are shown when editing a user or adding a new user.
 - Fixed bug where uses could hack the URL in Struts and WebWork versions to delete users when they don't have the "admin" role.